 This sense of virtual replication extends, notably, to Obayashi’s performers.
 Hanagatami belongs to his youth film lineage: it traces four secondary school friends who, in various ways, are damned by the war’s tightening grip on their lives.
 And yet, Obayashi populates the film almost exclusively with adult actors—some noticeably middle-aged—dressed as children.
 The performers appear as unreal as the digital aesthetic, another indication that the experiences of those people who were born, lived, and died during the war are in danger of becoming inaccessible in the present.
 Obayashi’s casting choice is also a kind of premature aging, as if childhood has already been stripped from these kids.
 Which is, of course, a fear that animates so much of Obayashi’s work, one that echoes all the way back to Hausu: is Japan destined, forever, to devour its young?

 Hanagtami is also a furusato movie.
-Place, even when obscured by layers of post production effects, remains as crucial as ever.
+Place, even when obscured by post production effects, remains as crucial as ever.
 Obayashi produced the movie in tandem with the community in Karatsu, a village on Japan’s western coast where the film is set.
 A local landmark—a mountainous island just off shore—hovers in the background of many scenes, and though it almost always appears as a digital insert, it functions as a totem rooting the film in space.
 And Karatsu provides Obayashi with another chance to shoot a local festival—maybe his greatest such sequence.
 The shadow of war disappears, briefly, as the townspeople line the streets for an annual parade of wooden floats.
-Obayashi lightens the mood of the film too, briefly shifting his focus from the central characters to an older man speaking to a young boy.
+Obayashi lightens the mood of the film too, shifting his focus from the central characters to an older man speaking to a young boy.
 The man describes, with perfect local flavor, his personal history with the festival, its communal importance, and the ways in which this boy, in due time, will be enfolded into the town ritual.
 “Those who leave Karatsu return for the festival,” he says.
 At precisely that moment Obayashi cuts to a young man performing a military salute.
 He will not come home again.

 “Have you seen Humanity and Paper Balloons?” asks the town teacher, as he too is marched off to die in Manchuria.
 “Yamanaka said, ‘Sadly, that movie was my last.’
 His swan song.”
-Given his age and his health, one wonders if Obayashi is not himself pondering end things.
-Lost textures; lost memories; lost children.
-Hanagatami possesses undimmed energy, to be sure, but it seems less like youthfulness recaptured in old age and more like the restless thoughts of a man with much left to say who recognizes that he must say it now.
+Given his age and his health, one wonders if Obayashi is not himself pondering end things: lost textures; lost memories; lost children.
+Hanagatami possesses undimmed energy, to be sure, but it plays less like youthfulness recaptured in old age and more like the restless thoughts of a man with much left to say who recognizes that he must say it now.
 And so he lays down an ultimate statement of principle, spoken near the end, too late for some, but soon enough for us: “I won’t accept that youth is expendable.”